Listening to your customer will solve their problem and grow your bottom line.

 Make it happen.
+Understand who your customer is.
+What will truly wow them?
+It is all about intent and effort.
+Caring about your customer is key.
 Can you imagine how amazing that review would look to a future husband, who also wants to look like a superhero to his wife?
 Businesses need to record phone calls, because this was a lost opportunity.
 I am sure this was not the only one lost.
 Why does this employee have any say on the business' bottom line?
 He doesn't think about the bottom line, because making your bottom line flourish doesn't affect his bottom line (paycheck).
 He sees this as more work for him.
 Make it worth his time and pay him commission for upgrades.

 This looks like a great add-on for the resort and spa, which will increase the bottom line.
 They could offer romantic packages to the reservations.
 It could include champagne, flowers, chocolates, or even team up with a local business and offer their service.
 If one is spending $400+ a night I assume they wouldn't mind spending just a bit more to make their stay even more special.

 Join The Enly Team